-- Find out more about the regulator and how to comply with POPI yourself by attending a POPI Act Workshop.
+- Find out more about the regulator and how to comply with POPI by attending our Data Protection Workshop.

-- Get specialist subject matter expert support to empower you to implement POPI by joining the Michalsons POPI Compliance Programme.
+- Get specialist subject matter expert support to empower you to implement POPI by joining a Michalsons programme.

 - Comply with POPI by getting Michalsons to do some action items for you.

 What has already commenced?

 The sections that create compliance obligations for responsible parties have not yet commenced.